Kentucky Select Soccer League

 9.8.
 All matches shall be played as scheduled and posted.

 9.10.
 Failure to play a match as scheduled may result in a forfeit of the match for League standings.
 Written or emailed reschedule requests that clearly demonstrates the approval of both team managers and establishes the new play date and time must be received by the Age Group Coordinator prior to the final posting of schedules.
-No limits or fees assessed to matches rescheduled prior to the public posting of the schedules.
+No limits or fees assessed to matches rescheduled prior to the public posting of the season schedules.